onestonec/init/Network.md

     - `echo '46.19.122.85	intra.42.fr' >> /etc/hosts`

     - You will need superuser right to do this, but I am not going to

+---

+- `dig` uses the OS resolver libraries. `nslookup` uses is own internal ones.

+   - `nslookup` is deprecated